 Riot Games will host the first major VALORANT esports tournament, First Strike.
 The First Strike tournament circuit will determine regional champs for each continent, who will later compete in an international event that has yet to be announced.
 Several bettings sites have clamored to add VALORANT betting options to their sportsbooks in anticipation of it’s growing competitive scene.

 Gaining an Edge with Valorant wagering

-We do keep repeating the same advice in our guides as it always holds true.
-Gain an edge by acquiring as much knowledge about the game as possible.
-If you are new to the game, these steps would give you a serious edge over the competition.
+We repeat the same advice across many of our esports betting guides because it always holds true; gain your VALORANT betting edge by acquiring as much knowledge about the game as possible.
+If you are new to the game, these steps can give you a serious advantage over the average bettor.

 Download VALORANT for free and get a feel for the game’s systems.
 Learn how the guns feel, notice walk speeds and check out the different tools unique to each Agent.

 Professional VALORANT streamers are always available to watch on Twitch for free.
 Watching a highly-ranked or even professional VALORANT player’s stream is a great way to learn the game.

 Watching tournaments and listening to casters and play-by-play breakdowns is a great way to understand how and why some players or teams perform better than others.

 VALORANT’s programming doesn’t allow for any esports stat trackers, but that doesn’t mean your VALORANT bets have to be blind.
 VALORANT’s Liquipedia is a public record of competitive VALORANT and offers comprehensive matchup histories with relevant stats.